European 2-day Baku wedding: 80-guest intimate Caspian

 Icherisheher (Old City) heritage courtyard

-Civil ceremony + cocktail hour
+Symbolic ceremony + cocktail hour

 Birtour is a Baku-based DMC that delivered this 2-day European-format wedding in 2025 for an 80-guest Milan couple.
-The program ran the civil ceremony in an Icherisheher (Old City) heritage courtyard, the welcome dinner and main reception at Four Seasons Hotel Baku, and a full Italian wine pairing imported via Birtour's temperature-controlled freight channel 2 weeks ahead.
+The program ran the ceremony in an Icherisheher (Old City) heritage courtyard, the welcome dinner and main reception at Four Seasons Hotel Baku, and a full Italian wine pairing imported via Birtour's temperature-controlled freight channel 2 weeks ahead.
 All-in landed cost for an 80-guest 2-day European-format Baku wedding typically sits in the $4,200–$5,800 per pax band, or $336,000–$464,000 total, excluding international guest flights and bridal outfits.
 This page covers how the 2-day shape works for 60–120 European guests who want a single anchor evening with a meaningful pre-day.

 What Birtour delivered: